edsml-ger23/SEDD-Carbon-Accounting/README.md

     - The SEDD models are similar to one another but have different loss calculation techniques, a difference explained more in the Report.
 They are called S-SEDD for Species-SEDD and DS-SEDD for Distance/Species SEDD.
 - A fine-tuned version of the **DeepForest model**, developed by Weinstein et al. (2020) and accessible at https://github.com/weecology/DeepForest.
 - A **custom diameter at breast height (DBH) model** using XGBoost ensembling to predict DBH based on bounding box information outputted by DeepForest and species information from the SEDD model.
-- **Five custom statistical models** to predict above ground biomass (AGB) based on DBH; each model is aligned to a particular tree species.
+- **Five custom statistical models** to predict above-ground biomass (AGB) based on DBH; each model is aligned to a particular tree species.

 Taken together, these pieces provide a proof of concept for being able to take an RGB image and output tree-level carbon estimations.